NHSDigital/software-engineering-quality-framework/assessment.md

 * We have great team spirit and help each other out.
 * We give each other honest feedback.
 * We learn something every day.
+* We have regular retrospectives.
-* We look forward to our retrospectives and they drive valuable improvements.
+  * We look forward to them and they drive valuable improvements.

 ### 5. Pawns or players
 * As a team, we are in control of our destiny!